Queens of the Stone Age: Rated R (2000–2001)

 The album garnered positive reviews and received a lot more attention than their debut, despite the fact that the lyrics to "Feel Good Hit of the Summer" were deemed by mega-retailer Walmart to promote drug use, almost causing the record to get pulled from store shelves.
 The success of the record also earned the band notable opening slots with The Smashing Pumpkins, Foo Fighters, Hole, and a place at Ozzfest 2000.
 It was during this time that Homme stated:

 During the 2001 Rock in Rio show, bassist Nick Oliveri was arrested after performing on stage naked, with only his bass guitar covering his genitals.
 Oliveri apologized to officials, saying that he did not know it was a crime in Brazil.

-Following his work on Rated R, former Screaming Trees vocalist Mark Lanegan joined the band as a full-time member, a position he held until early 2005.
+Following his work on Rated R, Lanegan joined the band as a full-time member, a position he held until early 2005.
 Towards the end of the Rated R tour, the band's performance at the 2001 Rock am Ring festival in Germany was, according to Homme, "the worst show we've ever played and it was in front of 40,000 people."
 The band decided to tattoo themselves with the starting time of the performance, "Freitag 4:15."
 As Oliveri explained: